Apply as a partner or spouse

 You also need to prove you:

-If you don’t meet these requirements you may still be able to apply for a visa or extend your permission to stay if:
+If you do not meet these requirements you may still be able to apply for a visa or extend your permission to stay if:

 - you have a child in the UK who is a British citizen or has lived in the UK for 7 years and it would be unreasonable for them to leave the UK

-- there would be very significant difficulties for you and your partner if you lived together as a couple outside the UK that couldn’t be overcome
+- there would be very significant difficulties for you and your partner if you lived together as a couple outside the UK that could not be overcome

 - it would breach your human rights to stop you coming to the UK or make you leave